 When we were cleaning my grandmother’s house, we found rosaries everywhere.
 Rosaries were hidden, lost, or just purposefully put in the kitchen, inside clocks, in the bathroom, behind drawers, in special boxes in special places, her bedside—everywhere!
 It was like she was trying to tell us that when we miss her, when we are sad, when we feel lonely, or when we need help making it through the day with a mother’s heart, we should pick up a rosary.

-October is another month about something Marian!
+October is another month dedicated to Mary!
 Why so much concentration on Mother Mary?
 Because looking at Mary is seeing God in her.
 It’s like when you see a very kind and holy person, but you realize you aren’t looking at them so much as experiencing God’s love for you through them.

 Touching rosary beads as you pray helps engage your body in prayer, too.
 Genuflecting, kneeling, and positioning your hands in prayer, physical actions help you focus and engage your entire self.
 Engaging your body will help you focus, but if you still struggle, you’re in St. There’s company.